algosup/2024-2025-project-5-bubble-intermarche-team-3/README.md

 ## 📍 Instructions

-To launch the Application, just open it on your smartphone.
+To launch the Application, just open it on your smartphone or scan the following QR-CODE.
 To see the futher requirements for this project, you can check the [User Manual](./UserManual/Document/userManual.pdf).

 ---